-IPWSO Trustees meet monthly by Zoom and will be expected to read meeting materials distributed by staff and others in advance.
-IPWSO Trustees are expected to participate in discussions during Trustee meetings and to respond in a timely fashion to communications issued by email between monthly meetings.
+IPWSO Trustees meet every second month by Zoom and will be expected to read meeting materials distributed by staff and others in advance.
+IPWSO Trustees are expected to participate in discussions during Trustee meetings and to respond in a timely fashion to communications issued by email between meetings.

-Monthly Trustee meetings currently take place on the last Monday of each month at 8pm London time.
 Each new Trustee Board will decide a meeting time and dates to suit the majority of participants.
 Due to the global nature of IPWSO it is inevitable that some people will be required to attend meetings late at night or early in the morning.